kannans89/RustRepo/08_Strings/08_Strings.md

 token 5 tutorials

 ```

-//need change in explanation
+## Illustration: split() string

-## Illustration: split string with a delimiter
+The split() string method returns an iterator over substrings of a string slice, separated by characters matched by a pattern.

-The split method returns an iterator , so we are using for each loop to iterate over the result.
-Sometimes we need to store the split result in a collection , so we can use `collect` method as shown below.Collect method returns a Vector.
+The limitation of the split() method is that the result cannot be stored for later use.
+The `collect` method can be used to store the result returned by split() as a vector.

 ```rust
 fn main() {